natehuntr/minecraft-infection-mod/README.md

 - **Access and context** — prevention tools are not equally available to all
 - **Community dynamics** — individual choices aggregate into population-level outcomes

-Rather than persuading players toward any particular view, the mod asks a systems-level question: *why might people not access, accept, want, or be able to use prevention tools, and how do system structures shape those outcomes?* By embedding these dynamics as background game mechanics, players experience how disease systems behave over time — reinforcing the connection between individual choices and collective outcomes without messaging or advocacy.
+Rather than persuading players toward any particular view, the mod asks a systems-level question: *why might people not access, accept, want, or be able to use prevention tools, and how do system structures shape those outcomes?* By embedding these dynamics as background game mechanics, players experience how disease systems behave over time — reinforcing the connection between individual choices and collective outcomes without explicit messaging or advocacy.

 ---